StuartsProjects/StuartsProjects.github.io/_posts/2024-04-09-Testing-Antennas-Really-Is-Easy.md

 date: "2024-04-09"
 ---

-I have previously written an article about testing the real world effectiveness of antennas on LoRa devices but recently it occurred to me that the availability of the small ESP32 LoRa and OLED display boards such as those made by Heltec and Lilygo made it much easier to have small battery powered portable LoRa devices have OLEDs for showing signal reception data such as RSSI and SNR.
+I have previously written an article about testing the real world effectiveness of antennas on LoRa devices but recently it occurred to me that the availability of the small ESP32 LoRa and OLED display boards such as those made by Heltec and Lilygo made it much easier to have small battery powered portable LoRa devices which have OLEDs for showing signal reception data such as RSSI and SNR.
 These small boards often include lithium battery charging capability and have an SMA socket for the antenna making it easy to use a range of different antennas.

 <br>